gjulianm/addon-datadog-agent/README.md

 # Datadog Agent Home Assistant add-on repository

+Note: forked from https://github.com/ALenfant/addon-datadog-agent, which in turn is forked from https://github.com/rapdev-io/addon-datadog-agent, with some custom fixes

 This addon stands up the [Datadog agent](https://docs.datadoghq.com/agent/?tab=cloud_and_container) as a docker container in your HA environment.

 Good for: